pwa-builder/pwabuilder-docs/_posts/tools/2018-02-03-how-to-package-mac.md

 categories: jekyll update
 ---

   Now, you can package your app using PWA Builder online tool, or you can keep using the PWA Builder CLI Tools.
-MacOS is supported in the [macOS platform module](https://www.npmjs.com/package/pwabuilder-mac) for pwabuilder.
+MacOS is supported in the [macOS platform module](https://www.npmjs.com/package/pwabuilder-macos) for pwabuilder.

 # How to Package MacOS using CLI Tools

 1. Make sure **pwabuilder** installed.
 If not, install using:

 `npm install -g pwabuilder`

-2. Add **MacOS platform** by:

- 'pwabuilder platform add MacOS pwabuilder-macos'

 3. Then, use pwabuilder to generate the polyfills: